Interstellar dust production, destruction and effects of dust depletion in galaxies

 where the e-folding time $\tau_{inf}$ can vary between different models.
 The constant $A$ is constrained by means of the total gas mass ($M_\mathrm{inf}$) through the following equation:

 which fixes the integral of the infall rate over the entire lifetime $t_\mathrm{G}$ of the modelled system to a total infall mass $M_\mathrm{inf}$, which needs to be assumed a priori.

 Various assumptions can be made also as far as the chemical composition of infalling gas is concerned.
-In chemical evolution studies of the Milky Way and its sub-regions, it is often convenient to assume that the infalling gas is of primordial composition, i. e. that it is chacarterised by an H mass fraction $X \sim 0.75$, a He fraction $Y \sim 0.25$ \cite{valerdi2019} plus and it also presents some small traces of Li produced during primordial nuclesynthesis \cite{pinsonneault2002}.
+In chemical evolution studies of the Milky Way and its sub-regions, it is often convenient to assume that the infalling gas is of primordial composition, i.e., that it is characterised by an H mass fraction $X \sim 0.75$, a He fraction $Y \sim 0.25$ \cite{valerdi2019} and it may present also some small traces of Li produced during primordial nucleosynthesis \cite{pinsonneault2002}.

 In other cases, some authors have used chemical evolution models to study the effects of merging or interacting galaxies \cite{pipino2006}.
 In such cases, the composition of the infalling gas is clearly different than primordial, as it is more realistic to assume an infalling metal-rich gas accreted from a companion galaxy.